FelixOnline/v2/content/articles/2011-11-10-the-journey-through-nature.md

 subtitle: >
   Anum Farooq is a little bit lost in nature, and recommends you should be too.
 date: "2011-11-10 20:43:51 +0000"

 # Attributes from Felix Online V1
 id: "1719"
 old_path: /comment/1719/the-journey-through-nature
 aliases:
  - /comment/1719/the-journey-through-nature
+imported: true
+comments:
+ - Excellent article thank youhehehe i love the first comment  Anum farooq is a bit lost in nature   yes Anumty lost in wilderness you are b when i came to london i felt i was trapped between manmade bricks and i missed my lebanese trees I missed how me and my brothers had to throw bricks to mark our way between trees from our house to my dads work b   But when i met you you taught me that nature is beautiful everywhere  I learnt to love the British birds and see the different side of beauty in nature  subhanallah your article made me feel like i want to climb a tree hehehe off to watch how the salmons jumps against the stream on youtube The power of Allah anything is possible 12082010 d0b2 2009UTC 2

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true